 Morell hopes the project will attract people from all around the city, from residents to lawmakers.
 She considers the problem bigger than one town, noting that lead poisoning is an issue in cities across America.

 “There is a water problem and it’s a big water problem, and it’s there for a reason,” she says.
 “If we don’t fix the reason, we can send as much water as we can, but there’s going to be another one at some point.”

 To Morell, the central issues are politicians’ lack of accountability to the people they serve and general apathy from the public.
 “The water in the play is a symbol,” she says.
 “It’s about everything else: How are our cities put together?
 What do we accept as governments?
 How do societies work?
 What have we given up in order to have some of the conveniences of modern life?
 How do we talk to each other?
 How do you know how to vote?”

 Morell notes that the Barbican Theatre in London has expressed interest in staging Public Enemy after its Flint run.
 And actor Young has been on the ground in Flint, helping educate residents about the water crises in his work at the New McCree Theatre, the city’s African-American theatre company.
 For his part, Young hopes Public Enemy will help boost morale for the residents and reignite action within the community.

 “Some people really have given up hope because of the lead; it’s been about three to four years,” he explains.
 He adds that he hopes the project will give residents “different ways and different perspectives on how to deal with the situation.
 And I hope they will take one of those perspectives and run with it and try to do what the people in the play are doing about the situation.
 And stay woke!”

 *A previous version of the story erroneously identified Fieldwork as a Wales-based theatre company.
-It’s actually London based (though there is a Fieldwork in Wales but that is not the company participating in Public Enemy: Flint).
+It’s actually London-based; there is a Fieldwork in Wales, but that’s not the company participating in Public Enemy: Flint.